openedx/edx-platform/docs/course_authors/source/advanced_problems.rst

    - webGLDemo.js
    - webGLDemo.css
    - three.min.js

+You'll create the first three files using the code in :ref:`Appendix F`.
+The three.min.js file is a library file that you'll download.

 #.
 Go to :ref:`Appendix F` and use the code samples to create the following files.